 Xander scowled at the door Haversham had disappeared into, then turned to Giles.
 "How come you're the only normal person we've met from the Council?"

-"It's probably why they fired him," Anya offered.
+"It's probably why they fired him," Anya said, not looking up from her magazine.

 Spike walked into the room.
 "I miss anything?"